-If you are aware of a student with a disability who may benefit from auxiliary aids and services that he or she is not currently receiving or who otherwise needs assistance because of disability, encourage the student to speak with Pamela McDowell, Associate Dean of Students Director of Residence Life, or Ruth Bolstad, Student Disability Services & Tutoring Specialist.
+If you are aware of a student with a disability who may benefit from auxiliary aids and services that he or she is not currently receiving or who otherwise needs assistance because of disability, encourage the student to speak with Pamela McDowell, Associate Dean of Students for Residence Life, or Disability and Access in the Academic Support Center.
 You may also contact them if you receive a request from a student who desires some type of assistance in the residence hall because of disability or if you need help responding to a request appropriately.

 Door Unlocking Charges Guidelines